edrubin/EC607S23/README.md

 **Readings:** [Introduction to statistical learning](http://faculty.marshall.usc.edu/gareth-james/ISL/)

-## Lab slides
+## Lab

-Jaichung Lee will walk you through R and applications of the course content.
+[Jaichung Lee will walk you through R and applications](https://github.com/jaichung/EC607-Core-Metrics-2023-Spring-Lab) of the course content.
 You *should attend*.

 ## Previous lab slides